The Ed Sullivan Show: The Ed Sullivan Show Orchestra

 In the early years of television, both CBS and NBC networks had their own symphony orchestras.
 NBC's was conducted by Arturo Toscanini and CBS's by Alfredo Antonini.
 The Ed Sullivan Show (originally presented as: The Toast of the Town) was basically a musical variety show, and thus members of the CBS orchestra were folded into the Ed Sullivan Show Orchestra, conducted by Ray Bloch.
 During the early days of television, the demands on studio musicians were many-tiered.
 They needed to be proficient in all genres of music, from classical, to jazz and to rock and roll.
 The Ed Sullivan Show would regularly feature singers from the Metropolitan Opera and the staff orchestra would accompany divas such as Eileen Farrell, Maria Callas or Joan Sutherland.
-The musicians needed to be prepared to switch gears for Ella Fitzgerald, Diahann Carroll or Sammy Davis Jr. and then onto The Jackson Five, Stevie Wonder or Tom Jones or Itzhak Perlman.
+The musicians needed to be prepared to switch gears for Ella Fitzgerald, Diahann Carroll or Sammy Davis Jr. and then onto The Jackson Five, Stevie Wonder or Tom Jones.
 They also needed to perform with some of the greatest dancers and ballerinas at the time, from Gregory Hines, Juliet Prowse, Maria Tallchief or Margo Fonteyn to the Peter Gennaro dancers.

 In the process, the musicians collaborated with several internationally recognized ballet troupes including: Ruth Page's Chicago Opera Ballet, the London Festival Ballet, Roland Petit's Ballets de Paris and Russia's Igor Moiseyev Ballet.
 Few musicians are capable of crossing over from one genre to another.
 However, each member of the Ed Sullivan Show Orchestra was a specialist and more than capable of covering the complete spectrum of music.